Darryl Rhoades

 Darryl Rhoades (born June 7, 1950) is an American musician and comedian.

 Early life and education

 Rhoades is from Louisville, Kentucky.
-He attended high school in Forest Park, Georgia, a suburb south of Atlanta.
+His family was relocated to Forest Park, Georgia, a suburb south of Atlanta where he attended high school at the age of 13.

 Career

 Rhoades' musical career began in 1968 when he was a senior in high school as the drummer in a cover band, Celestial Voluptuous Banana, that played the Catacombs and Piedmont Park along with other bands such as the Hampton Grease Band.
 By 1975 he had formed the Hahavishnu Orchestra, a 12-piece musical comedy troupe which performed nationally until 1978.
 The music of the Orchestra is often compared to The Fugs, Frank Zappa and even The Tubes.
 The group's name is wordplay on the name of John McLaughlin's 1970s jazz fusion group The Mahavishnu Orchestra.

 During this period, Kurt Loder (of Rolling Stone and later also MTV) was quoted proclaiming Rhoades as "one of the most savagely gifted writer/performers in the country today".

 On New Year's Eve 1977, Rhoades and the orchestra appeared on the James Brown Future Shock television show on fledgling WTBS.
 In January 1978, Rhoades performed with the opening act for the American debut of the Sex Pistols.
 Rhoades' first LP, Burgers From Heaven, was released in 1979.
 Its title song appears in the Jim Varney film, Fast Food (1988).
 Rhoades performed the title song on the now cult classic Bill Tush WTBS late-night comedy sketch show Tush during 1980–81 in the early days of cable television.
 The music was performed as the Idolators on Georgia Championship Wrestling as the ring music for wrestler Austin Idol.
 The Outlaws recorded a cover of Rhoades' "The Lights Are On (But Nobody's Home)" on the 1979 album In The Eye of the Storm.

 Although the period 1981–1984 is obscure for Rhoades, by 1985, he assembled The Men from Glad and released his second LP, Better Dead Than Mellow.
 In 1989, Rhoades began his comedy career.

 In 1991 he released Before and After His Time, a compilation of his first three albums.
 In 1992 he released his fifth album, Cowpokin' & Udder Love Songs, which received airplay across the US.

 Working continuously and receiving airplay from syndicated radio shows such as The Dr. Demento Show and The John Boy & Billy Big Show helped to create a large fanbase, leaving little time for Rhoades to perform with musical groups.
 He performs on rare occasions as the drummer for The Electrifyin' Sissies, which include record producer Brendan O'Brien, Rick Richards from the Georgia Satellites, and radio personality/rock historian Rex Patton.